-Tulsi – Holy Basil – One of the most effective Adaptogens and Immunity Modulator
+Tulsi is one of the most effective Adaptogens and Immunity Modulator

 Tulsi is one of the most sacred plants in India, worshipped in many households and a reverred Ayurvedic herb.
 It is often termed as Queen of the herbs for its versatility, medicinal properties, nutritional content, and for its delicious flavour it imparts to the culinary preparations.
 It is also known as Holy Basil and its scientific name is Ocimum Sanctum.
 It has astringent taste and strong aroma.